TheMrAI/TheMrAI.github.io/content/programming/voxon/part_2/index.md

 3   m n o p
 ```

-In the most common, row major sequential memory layout format, it would look like this:
+In the most common, row major sequential memory layout format would look like this:

 ```text
 a b c d